 - Report on ideal time: This type of MIS report highlights the time spent by every worker on different tasks and the idle time due to lack of required resources or materials.
 Reports on idle time are created at the shop floor level of a manufacturing unit using time booking records.

 - Machine utilisation report: This MIS report enumerates the number of hours for which a machine was utilized and the amount of time it stayed idle.
-It is often prepared in manufacturing divisions by the superior in-charge.
+It is often prepared in manufacturing divisions by the superior in charge.

-- Trend Reports: Trend reports help compare past performance with the present performance.
+- Trend Reports: Trend reports help compare past performance with present performance.
 Such reports indicate how a business unit or product category is performing.
 Such type of MIS report is important to compare the actual performance with the estimated numbers.

 - Exception Reports: Exception reports make it clear where exactly things went wrong and why the performance couldn’t be up to the mark.
 One good example could be assessing why a particular year’s expenses are higher than the stipulated budget.

-Benefits of MIS Reports
+Benefits of MIS Reports and Need of MIS

 - Data Management & Trend Analysis